 Most stalking cases involve people who have been in a previous relationship.
 If your ex is stalking you, call the police and get the courts involved.
 You may be in danger and you have the right to seek a protective order.
 Also, notifying the authorities will create a record of this behavior that can be useful if the situation gets worse.

 Q. What happens at a domestic violence hearing?

 During the hearing, a judge will determine if there is enough evidence to file a protective order in favor of the victim.
 The judge might also order for custody of the children to be given exclusively to the parent who is a victim of domestic abuse to protect the children.

 There are some cases where people face with domestic violence charges despite being innocent.
 If you've been falsely accused of domestic violence and are worried how it will affect your custody or divorce case, you should protect yourself by fighting back in court.

 Q. Do I need an attorney?

 Even the friendliest separations require the legal guidance of a skilled attorney.
 If you're involved in family law issues involving domestic violence, you need help to protect you and your family.
-The knowledgeable San Diego domestic violence family law attorneys at the Law Office of Thomas M. Huguenor can help protect your rights during this difficult time.
+The knowledgeable San Diego domestic violence family law attorneys at Huguenor Mattis, A.P.C. can help protect your rights during this difficult time.
 Call us at (858) 458-9500 to discuss your case at no cost.
 We are here to help.